tgrants/grade-check/README.md

 - Open container shell `docker exec -it <web container> sh`
 	- Apply migrations `python manage.py migrate`
 	- Create super user `python manage.py createsuperuser`

+## Updating

+Migrating your data to a new version is currently not supported, but will be in the future.

 ## Contributing